skip-mev/docs/docs/2-searcher.md

 ---
-description: Skip Protocol Searcher Documentation
+description: Skip Select Searcher Documentation
+title: Searcher Docs
 sidebar_position: 2
 ---

-# Searcher
+# Searcher Docs

 **Estimated time:** 20 mins

-⚡ Searchers can use Skip endpoints to risklessly capture arbitrage, liquidation, and other MEV opportunities in the Cosmos ecosystem.
+⚡ Searchers can use Skip Select endpoints to risklessly capture arbitrage, liquidation, and other MEV opportunities in the Cosmos ecosystem.

 → Skip maintains easy-to-use packages ([javascript](https://www.npmjs.com/package/@skip-mev/skipjs), [python](https://github.com/skip-mev/skip-py)) for signing and sending bundles of transactions to the Skip Relay.
 Example usage can be found in each package’s documentation.